Deftones: Private Music (2024–present)

 In April 2024, Chino Moreno told KROQ that the band had completed the bulk of its tenth studio album.
 He said the entire album was tracked instrumentally, but vocals had yet to be recorded.

 In September 2024, Deftones announced a 2025 North American headlining tour, the band's first headlining tour since 2022.
-On November 4, 2024, the band announced a headline show in Crystal Palace Park, London on June 29, 2025 with Weezer and High Vis.
+On November 4, 2024, the band announced a headline show in Crystal Palace Park, London on June 29, 2025, with Weezer and High Vis.
 In March 2025, it was revealed that the band would be playing at the UK's biggest music festival Glastonbury for the first time since 1998 on June 28, 2025.
 However, the group was forced to cancel their appearance on the day they were set to perform due to a band member's illness.
 On July 10, 2025, they announced their tenth studio album, Private Music; the album's lead single, "My Mind Is a Mountain", was released the same day.
-The album was released on August 22.
-In addition to Carpenter, Cunningham, Delgado and Moreno, touring bassist Sablan appears on the album.
 The album's second single, "Milk of the Madonna", was released on August 8, 2025.
+The album was released on August 22 and features touring bassist Sablan.

-Musical style, influences and legacy
+Musical style and influences

 Although initially rooted in metal, Deftones have always claimed diverse influences from groups of various genres, with their musical style diversifying over their career.
 Their sound has been described as alternative metal, art rock/art metal, experimental rock, shoegaze, nu metal, post-punk, post-hardcore, alternative rock, dream pop, drone rock, post-metal, post-rock, progressive metal, stoner rock, math metal, hard rock, trip hop, glitch, funk metal, and psychedelia.
 (Note: Musical styles: